Wednesday, May 4, 2022

 ganglions of rush hours

-and urban industrial muscles,
+and urban industrial muscles--

-such an artificial, bright,
+such an artificial, bright, multitudinous,

-multitudinous unhappy face.
+unhappy face.

-and the people, the ants, rush galvanic
+and the people, those ants, they rush galvanic

 after genies to establish monetary ventures,